O'Connell Street, Limerick: Present

 O'Connell Street, remains the main street of the city.
 Extensive recent investment has altered the street aesthetically.
 The international Rugby Experience building designed by Niall McLaughlin has transformed the Georgian skyline.
 Businesses such as Copper Rooms have reimagined the traditional coal bunkers, turning them into a wine bar.
 Similarly the 101, a speakeasy type establishment has renovated and repurposed a Georgian building.
 The street is also home to a traditional pubs and restaurants such as the White House.
-O'Connell Street is home to a large number of business.
-Culturally, Narrative 4, a storytelling youth project is based at 58 O'Connell Street.
-A large scale revitalisation project with new limestone paving and planting of O'Connell Street began in 2020.
+O'Connell Street is home to numerous business.
+Culturally, Narrative 4, a storytelling youth project, is based at 58 O'Connell Street.

+In November 2021, works commenced on the revitalisation of O'Connell Street.
+These entailed: